arschles/meta-azure-service-broker-helm/README.md

 and [Azure Postgres](https://azure.microsoft.com/en-us/services/postgresql/) services.

 Note that the instructions herein don't necessarily reflect a production-quality installation, but they should get you started down that path.
+They also assume you are using a Kubernetes cluster in a cloud.
+They have been tested with [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/).

 # Prereqs